 9 Conditions for carrying out isolation procedures

 - 9.1 During their apprenticeships, apprentices should have the opportunity to undertake isolation procedures but always under direct supervision.
 This includes:

+- testing to confirm electricity supply pre-isolation

 - isolation of electricity supply

-- · testing to confirm isolation, and
+- testing to confirm isolation, and

 - commissioning / energising.